z4kn4fein/kotlin-semver/README.md

 ### Conditions
 Conditions are usually composed of a comparison operator and a version like `>=1.2.0`.
-The condition `>=1.2.0` would be met by any version that greater than or equal to `1.2.0` for example `1.3.0` or `1.2.1`.
+The condition `>=1.2.0` would be met by any version that greater than or equal to `1.2.0`.

-Available comparison operators:
+Supported comparison operators:
-- `=` Equal (equivalent to no operator)
+- `=` Equal (equivalent to no operator: `1.2.0` means `=1.2.0`)
 - `!=` Not equal
 - `<` Less than
 - `<=` Less than or equal
 - `>` Greater than
 - `>=` Greater than or equal

-These conditions can be joined together with whitespace, which represents the `AND` logical operator between them.
+Conditions can be joined together with whitespace, representing the `AND` logical operator between them.
-The `OR` operation can be expressed with `||` between condition sets combined with whitespaces.
+The `OR` operator can be expressed with `||` between condition sets.

-The constraint `>=1.2.0 <3.0.0 || >4.0.0` translates to: *Only those versions are allowed that are either greater than or equal to `1.2.0` {**AND**} less than `3.0.0` {**OR**} greater than `4.0.0`*.
+For example, the constraint `>=1.2.0 <3.0.0 || >4.0.0` translates to: *Only those versions are allowed that are either greater than or equal to `1.2.0` {**AND**} less than `3.0.0` {**OR**} greater than `4.0.0`*.

-We can notice that with the first part of the previous constraint (`>=1.2.0 <3.0.0`) we simply defined a semantic version range.
+We can notice that the first part of the previous constraint (`>=1.2.0 <3.0.0`) is a simple semantic version range.
-There are additional options to express version ranges, these are described in the following section.
+There are more ways to express version ranges; the following section will go through all the available options.

 ### Range Conditions
-There are special range indicators that in fact only sugars for longer range expressions.
+There are particular range indicators that are only sugars for more extended range expressions.

-- **X-Range**: The `x`, `X`, and `*` characters can be used as wildcard for the numeric parts of a version.
+- **X-Range**: The `x`, `X`, and `*` characters can be used as a wildcard for the numeric parts of a version.
    - `1.2.x` translates to `>=1.2.0 <1.3.0-0`
    - `1.x` translates to `>=1.0.0 <2.0.0-0`
    - `*` translates to `>=0.0.0`

-  In partial version expressions the missing numbers are treated as wildcards.
+  In partial version expressions, the missing numbers are treated as wildcards.
    - `1.2` means `1.2.x` which finally translates to `>=1.2.0 <1.3.0-0`
    - `1` means `1.x` or `1.x.x` which finally translates to `>=1.0.0 <2.0.0-0`